bluesky/event-model/docs/source/external.rst

 Handlers
 ========

-In bluesky/databroker, a "handler" is a reader with special inteface.
+In bluesky/databroker, a "handler" is a reader with special interface.
 It accepts a Resource document and a Datum document in exchange and returns the pertinent data.